 On December 9, 2015, the Company, alongside private funds under the management of Angelo, Gordon, through AG Arc, entered into the Amended and Restated Limited Liability Company Agreement (the "LLC Agreement") of Arc Home, a Delaware limited liability company.
-The Company's investment in AG Arc is reflected on the "Investments in debt and equity of affiliates" line item on its consolidated balance sheets at a fair value of \$13.0 million and \$12.9 million on March 31, 2017 and December 31, 2016, respectively.
+The Company's investment in AG Arc is reflected on the "Investments in debt and equity of affiliates" line item on its consolidated balance sheets at a fair value of \$17.7 million and \$12.9 million on June 30, 2017 and December 31, 2016, respectively.
+On March 8, 2016, an affiliate of the Manager ("the Affiliate") became a member of AG Arc.
+The Affiliate acquired an ownership interest in AG Arc which resulted in the Company's ownership interest being reduced on a pro-rata basis.